-This unit will provide basic training to obtain fundamental laboratory skills (including cell culture techniques) in the field of pharmaceutical and biomedical science essential to successfully complete the required research project.
+This unit will provide basic training to obtain fundamental laboratory skills in the field of pharmaceutical and chromatographic science.
 The purpose of this unit is to introduce the basic laboratory skills that researchers utilise on a daily basis.
-After successful completion of this unit, students will be able to:

 |Unit name||Basic Laboratory Skills in Pharmaceutical and Chromatographic Science|

 |College/School||College of Health and Medicine